It’s that time of year when we start hearing the perennial question: When should I put out my hummingbird feeder?

 Both sites allow you to submit your hummer sightings as well.

 While it may be time to hang your nectar feeder, remember that hummingbirds are unlikely to visit in big numbers until later in the summer.
-Be sure to check out our site for more information and best practices on feeding hummingbirds.
+Be sure to check out our site for more information and best practices on feeding hummingbirds and cleaning your hummingbird feeder.